jamesrharwood/thesis/data/iv_changes.md

 * to-do lists for conducting research in the order data is collected
 * templates for drafting
 * writing assistance tools (e.g., COBWEB)
-* checklists for checking manuscripts
+* checklists for checking manuscripts that are easy to fill out, update, and cross-check
 * tools for co-researchers to check each other's work
 * tools for generating tables and figures
 * resources for peer reviewers who wish to review reporting quality including:
   * guidance specifically for peer reviewers.
-  * commonly-used words that reviewers can search for to quickly find relevant text (#ME).
+  * commonly-used words that reviewers can search for to quickly find relevant text.^JH^
   * suggested text that peer reviewers can copy to request information
   * tools to generate feedback reports
 * journal articles where reporting guideline items are annotated/highlighted